rodygosset/effect-api-client/README.md

 -   **Resource safety** - Automatic cleanup and error recovery
 -   **Observability** - Built-in tracing and monitoring

-This makes `HttpApiClient` not just a type-safe HTTP client, but a foundation for building robust, maintainable applications.
+This makes `RestApiClient` not just a type-safe HTTP client, but a foundation for building robust, maintainable applications.

 ## See Also